What is agnosia?

 Whether agnosia can be treated will depend on factors that include the type of agnosia, what has caused it, and the symptoms.

-Since there is no cure for agnosia, where possible, doctors will try to find the underlying cause then treat that.
-For example, if a brain scan has shown that a tumour is growing, it might be possible to treat the tumour with radiation or surgery.
+There is no specific treatment for agnosia.
+Doctors will try to find and treat the underlying cause of agnosia.
+For example, if a brain scan has identified a tumour, it might be possible to treat the tumour with radiation or surgery.

-In some cases, a person might be able to learn strategies to help them cope.
-This usually involves learning how to use their other senses to compensate for an affected sense.
+Speech or occupational therapists can help people to learn to cope with the effects of agnosia.
+Therapy usually involves learning how to use other senses to compensate for an affected sense.
 For example, if you have auditory agnosia, learning how to lip read might be helpful.

 Living with agnosia